Calculator Speedrun - code a calculator as fast as possible in the programming language of your choice

 - You can't type your code into an interactive prompt; you must create a standalone program and run it on its own.
 When in doubt, don't try to cleverly scoot around the rules because I am the almighty and will reject your submission if you do that.

 - Ensure that your code is as portable as the language that it is written in, and all code has clearly defined behavior.
 Compiler warnings are totally okay, so long as behavior is technically defined.

 - Do not use functions or methods to call other languages.
 This means kernel syscalls that launch other programs are prohibited (as well as any functions that wrap around said syscalls).

-If for some reason you want to do this, send an email to whaletuba at tutanota dot com with a video of your run.
+If for some reason you want to do this, send an email to sebastian at sebsite dot pw with a video of your run.
 You can do the run in any programming language / category that you want (if it's not already listed on the website, I'll probably add it).